 OOUX is an organizing system for designing the user experience for a system (website, app, etc) in a way that mimics the human tendency to organize our schemas based on objects.
 You start by finding the most important objects, defining them, discovering the relationships and CTAs relevant to them, then design your system based on the results.

 OOUX/ORCA is an excellent bridge between UX Research and UX Design, providing a framework to make design decisions based on the evidence discovered during research.
 The ORCA approach ensures the system design will match the user's mental model; this reduces the users' cognitive load, and bakes navigation through the objects in the user's mental model into the design.
 Finally, from a development perspective, the data needs and relationships are generated early in the process.
-This allows quicker development with less risk because some back end development (define databases etc) and some front end development (CRUD) can be under way by the time the real heavy lifting starts (UX design of CTAs).
+This allows quicker development with less risk because some back end development (define databases etc) and some front end development can be under way by the time the real heavy lifting starts.

 OOUX and ORCA came into my UX journey at the perfect time.
 I have new confidence when it comes to tackling complexity and Greenfield spaces.
 I'm so glad I took this course and for how it's helped me feel stronger and more comfortable as a designer.